kylephp/wordchains/walkthrough.md

 * We cannot store it pernamently.
 * We will get a performance issue when we process on the list of thousands words.

 So, a graph database is the best appoach here.
-Luckily, we have: [Neo4j - a powerful graph database](http://neo4j.com/whats-new-in-neo4j-2-2/) which allows us to build relationships between nodes, so we can do something like this:
+Luckily, we have: [Neo4j - a powerful graph database](http://neo4j.com/whats-new-in-neo4j-2-2/) which allows us to build relationships between nodes, we can do something like this:
 ```
 $wordA->relateTo($wordB, 'IS_ADJACENT_TO');
 ```